Wine tasting in Porto: where, when and how

 I’ve already written about the best Port lodges in Porto.
 Nonetheless, let me give you some advice on how to pick the best Port wine lodge for you:

-- If you want to have the most informative tour, with a detailed explanation of the Port wine production process, than I highly recommend you to take a wine tour and tasting at Graham’s.
+- If you want to have the most informative tour, with a detailed explanation of the Port wine production process, then I highly recommend you to take a guided tour and wine tasting at Graham’s.
 Moreover, Graham’s has an incredible terrace overlooking the Douro river.
 It is stunning and a great place to have a glass of Port with some tapas!

-- If you want to visit a really unique Port wine lodge, then I recommend you to book a tour and wine tasting at Cockburn’s because you will have the very, very rare opportunity of seeing their coopers’ team repairing the wine barrels.
-It is also the largest (and hence most impressive) working cellar in the city.
+- If you want to visit a really unique Port wine lodge, then I recommend you to book a guided tour and wine tasting at Cockburn’s because you will have the rare opportunity to see their coopers repairing the wine barrels.
+It is also the largest (and most impressive) working cellar in the city.

 - If you prefer to visit a small scale producer, I recommend you to try the wine tasting at Poças, which is one of being one of the very few Port wine lodges in the hands of a Portuguese family (unfortunately, most brands belongs to English companies).
 So, if you are looking for a traditional, family owned Port wine lodge, look no further!